nikiforovandreiv/HiDeggster/README.md

 Custom actions were used to provide the flexibility in answer choices and to retrieve information from JSON database

+We have created a simple REST-API that allows user to interact with bot using POST request to local server.

 # Work done
 Andrei Nikiforov:
 - Personas